 Serve this great tasting chicken and mushrooms with potatoes or noodles and a salad for a satisfying family meal.

-Condensed cream of mushroom soup makes this recipe super easy, or replace the soup with a homemade sauce (see the instructions below the recipe).
+Condensed cream of mushroom soup makes this recipe super easy, or replace the soup with a homemade sauce.

 - 4 boneless chicken breast halves